PicklePod

 The new policy involves in-match penalties, post-match video review, and a running tally of offenses that can culminate in league-level consequences such as greater fines and even suspensions

 But here's the problem: the fines aren't public.
 Players don't know if someone got hit with a $250 fine or $750.
-(Neither does the public, for that matter.)
-They don't know if there's a pattern of punishment.
-And without transparency, the deterrent effect weakens.
+Without real transparency in pickleball officiating, the deterrent effect weakens before it even has a chance to land.

 "We need to publish the fines," Zane said bluntly.